-accommodations afforded to white ones.70 Justice Harlan,71 a former slaveowner and the lone dissenter, noted the ongoing boomerang effect, writing, "[c]onstitutional provisions, adopted in the interest of liberty, and for the purpose of securing, through national legislation, if need be, rights inhering in a state of freedom...have been so construed as to defeat the ends the people desired to accomplish[.]"72 Nevertheless, the all-white, all-male majority made its sentiments clear: "If one race be inferior to the other socially, the [C]onstitution of the United States cannot put them upon the same plane."73
+In 1896, the Court explicitly stalled equality efforts in Plessy v.
+Ferguson.
+The Plessy Court infamously affirmed state-sanctioned discrimination under the theory that Black people can be forced to use "separate" facilities, so long as they are dubbed "equal" to the accommodations afforded to white ones.
+Justice Harlan, a former slaveowner and the lone dissenter, noted the ongoing boomerang effect, writing, "[c]-onstitutional provisions, adopted in the interest of liberty, and for the purpose of securing, through national legislation, if need be, rights inhering in a state of freedom...have been so construed as to defeat the ends the people desired to accomplish [.]"
+Nevertheless, the all-white, all-male majority made its sentiments clear: "If one race be inferior to the other socially, the [C]onstitution of the United States cannot put them upon the same plane."

 In the decades following the Court's ratification of discrimination in Plessy, the legislature, and both political parties, shifted their attention to the nation's economic and labor problems, largely ignoring the atrocities of Jim Crow.
-In 1909, Section 20 of the Criminal Code, derived from the Civil Rights Act of 1866, was amended to outlaw only "willful" deprivations of constitutional rights on account of race by those acting under color of law.74 The willfulness requirement was added "in order to make the section less severe."75 i.
-The Roosevelt Court
+In 1909, Section 20 of the Criminal Code, derived from the Civil Rights Act of 1866, was amended to outlaw only "willful" deprivations of constitutional rights on account of race by those acting under color of law.
+The willfulness requirement was added "in order to make the section less severe."

+1. The Roosevelt Court

-In 1945, the Roosevelt76 Court upheld the constitutionality of Section 20.
-Sheriff Screws of Baker County, Georgia, and two other officers arrested a
+In 1945, the Roosevelt Court upheld the constitutionality of Section 20.
+Sheriff Screws of Baker County, Georgia, and two other officers arrested a young Black the Amendment was not intended to disrupt the relationship of the federal government to the state governments so drastically.
+Id.